By Alex Berryman

 Principle Ten: Respect for the Environment

 Fair Trade is about advocating for each level of the supply chain, and we recognize that that first link is the environment from which we get our resources.
-At Purnaa we do our best to preserve the environment around us but partnering with Doko Recyclers to ensure most waste from our facility is recycled.
+Historically, Purnaa has reduced our environmental footprint by having a rigorous recycling program and partnering with Doko Recyclers.